wujastyk/Rasendramangala/README.md

 A reference document is the unpublished draft article by Dominik Wujastyk, "[The Surviving MSS of the Rasendramaṅgala of Nāgārjuna Siddha](https://www.dropbox.com/s/ad37zbvmpb1jtd7/mss.tex-utf8.pdf?dl=0)".

-These transcriptions are being collated and processed through Charles Li's [Saktumiva](http://saktumiva.org/start) website for managing critical editing tasks.
+These transcriptions are being collated and processed through Charles Li's [Saktumiva](http://saktumiva.org/start) platform for producing and publishing critical editions of Sanskrit texts.